AndreyDonits/google-calculator-automation/README.md

 The docker-compose file defines four containers: `chrome`, `edge`, `firefox`, and `selenium-hub`.<br>
 The `selenium-hub` container is the hub of a Selenium grid, which allows you to run tests in multiple browsers.<br>
 The `chrome`, `edge`, and `firefox` containers are nodes that can connect to the hub and execute tests in the respective browsers.<br>
-The `depends_on` directive specifies that the nodes should not start until the `selenium-hub` container is up and running.
+The `depends_on` directive specifies that the nodes should not start until the `selenium-hub` container is up and running.<br>

+To see the running sessions on each browser you can open the selenium-grid UI console on: http://localhost:4444